-Upon arrival at a safari lodge, most destinations have a kids on safari backpack filled with an activities booklet that your allocated ranger will assist you with, a water bottle and a cap to make sure your child is protected from the African sun’s rays.
+Upon arrival at game lodges, most destinations have a kid on safari backpack.
+They are filled with a booklet full of activities that your allocated ranger will assist you with, a water bottle and a cap.
+Always making sure that your child is protected from the African sun’s rays.

 Here is a list of the top kids’ activities you can encounter at a safari lodge:

 During their stay at a lodge, children can complete their activities booklet filled with tasks to complete with their ranger.

 From animal dung collection, to learning about animal tracks in the sand and even the collective names of animals to crossword activities – the book is filled with fun tasks to keep your little ones entertained for hours!

 During the three-hour long game drives, your ranger will teach your children all about the many animals found in the area – including reptiles, birds, plants and trees.